sf-wdi-19-20/modules/w6_d2_1_intro_ruby/README.md

   * <a href="http://www.tutorialspoint.com/ruby/ruby_loops.htm" target="_blank">`for`</a>
   * <a href="http://ruby-doc.org/core-2.0.0/Integer.html#method-i-times" target="_blank">`.times`</a>

 2. Save any string to a variable, then create an empty hash called count (`count = {}`).
 Loop through the string, and count occurrences of each letter.
-Store the counts in your has like this example:
+Store the counts in your hash like this example:
   * For the string `apple`, your `count` hash would look like this: `{a: 1, p: 2, l: 1, e: 1}`.

 3. Write a program that gets user input from the terminal and `puts` it until the input is the word `"quit"` or `"q"`.